HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/index.md

 This topic provides administrators with a high-level overview and important prerequisite guidance to help them prepare container environments for later deployments of the HCL Digital Experience 9.5 Kubernetes and OpenShift deployment capabilities using Helm.

 Beginning with HCL Digital Experience 9.5 Container Update CF196, administrators can deploy HCL DX 9.5 CF196 and later images to [supported container platforms](../../../deployment/install/container/helm_deployment/overview.md) by using Helm charts.
-A Helm chart deployment provides administrators a larger degree of transparency in deployment operations than the operator-based deployment, which is also available by using the HCL DX dxctl process.
+A Helm chart deployment provides administrators a larger degree of transparency in deployment operations than the operator-based deployment.

 ## Overview